Mandaline/music-in-translation/_data/blog/mírame-bien.md

    Not accept that everything is fine already
 2. \#6

-   La historia que escribimos se puede borrar tambien
+   La historia que escribimos se puede borrar también

    The story that we wrote can be erased also
 3. \#7